Cheapest non-owner car insurance companies in Florida

 Best non-owner car insurance in Florida

-Although Travelers came out on top, Geico and Nationwide are also excellent choices for providing non-owner coverage.
+While Travelers is the top choice, Geico and Nationwide are also great options for non-owner coverage.

-The table below compares the top non-owner car insurance companies in Florida.
+The table below shows a comparison of the best non-owner car insurance companies in Florida.

 CompanyAverage annual premiumJ.D.
 PowerNAICAM BestOverall score